antonagestam/phantom-types/docs/pages/composing-types.rst

 .. code-block:: python

+    class Mutable:
+        def __init__(self, len: int):
+            self.len = len

+        def __len__(self) -> int:
+            return self.len

     # A phantom type that checks that a list has more than 2 items.
-    class HasMany(list, Phantom, predicate=count(greater(2))):
+    class HasMany(BaseContainer, Phantom, predicate=count(greater(2))):
         ...

-    # The check will pass because the list *currently* has 3 items in it.
+    # The check will pass because the instantiated object *currently* satisfies the
+    # predicate, e.g. has len() > 2.
-    instance = HasMany.parse([1, 2, 3])
+    instance = HasMany.parse(Mutable(3))

     # But!
-Lists are mutable, so nothing is stopping us from removing an item.
-At this
+The object is mutable, so nothing is stopping us from altering it's length.
-    # point the list will only have 2 items and won't satisfy the predicate of the
+    # At this point the object will no longer satisfy the HasMany predicate.
-    # HasMany type anymore.
-    del instance[-1]
+    instance.len = 2

     # There is no way for a type checker to now that the predicate isn't fulfilled
     # anymore, so the revealed type here will still be HasMany.
     reveal_type(instance)  # Revealed type is HasMany

-In some cases phantom-types tries to be smart and disallow using mutable types as bounds, but in the general case this isn't possible to detect and so it's up to you as a developer to make sure to not mix mutable data with phantom types.
+When subclassing from :py:class:`Phantom <phantom.Phantom>`, a check is made that raises :py:class:`MutableType <phantom.utils.MutableType>` for known mutable types, such as :py:class:`list`, :py:class:`set`, :py:class:`dict` and unfrozen dataclasses.
+In the general case though, it isn't possible to detect mutability and so it's up to developer discipline to make sure not to mix mutable data types with phantom types.

 Metaclass conflicts
 ===================